 - Don’t eat for two hours before practicing.
 If you must eat, eat lightly.

-- Turn off cell phones and beepers as you enter the building.
+- Turn off cell phones and beepers as you enter the studio.

-- Please arrive a few minutes befoer the start of class to register.
+- If you are new to the studio please arrive a 10 minutes before the start of class to register.

-- Talk to your instructor before class about anything that you feel affects or limits your practice of yoga.
+- Talk to your instructor before class about anything that you feel affects or might limit your practice.

 - Pay close attention to your breathing, moving with it, never holding it.